1954 National Service riots

 In December 1953, the British colonial government in Singapore passed the National Service Ordinance, requiring all male British subjects and Federal citizens between the ages of 18–20 to register for part-time National Service.
-The deadline for registration was on 12 May 1954 and those who fail to register would either be jailed or fined.
-On 12 May 1954, students from the Chinese Middle Schools still did not register themselves for National Service.
+The deadline for registration was on 12 May 1954 and those who failed to register would be either jailed or fined.
+On 12 May 1954, students from the Chinese Middle Schools did not register themselves for National Service.
 In light of the impending deadline for registration and with requests from the Chinese students, Chief Secretary William Goode would later meet representatives from the affected student body in the government house on 13 May 1954.

 On 13 May 1954, students gathered to present their petition to Chief Secretary William Goode.
 However, the peaceful demonstration turned into a clash between the police and students.
 More than 2 dozen people were injured and 48 students were arrested.
 The demonstration of 13 May 1954 was followed by further demonstrations and proved a key moment in galvanising popular opposition to colonial rule.

 Background

-Following the end of the Japanese Occupation in 1945, the British sought to regain political control over Singapore, what was a vital strategic centre to them.
-The British Military Administration was set up, focusing on the reorientation of the state in order to meet post-war crisis.
-The British set sights to bolster social and economic life, and to secure their footing in Singapore (Harper, 2001).
+Following the end of the Japanese Occupation in 1945, the British sought to regain political control over Singapore, which was a vital strategic centre to them.
+The British Military Administration was set up, focusing on the reorientation of the state in order to meet post-war crises.
+The British set sights to bolster social and economic life, and to secure their footing in Singapore.
 Of the social programmes that the government laid out, the most far-reaching and critical was education.
-The British envisioned setting up "national schools", prioritizing English-medium education and undermining vernacular education.
+The British envisioned setting up "national schools", prioritising English-medium education and undermining vernacular education.
 With that, Chinese schools were starved of funding, resulting in anger and resentments among the Chinese students and teachers.
-This led to the rise in anti-colonial sentiments.
+This led to a rise in anti-colonial sentiments.

-This growing anti-colonial sentiment was further fueled by the larger anti-colonial sentiment that was also happening outside Singapore - how winning freedom for colonies in Africa and Asia played a part in instilling hope in the progressive left in Singapore – that independence may come one day.
-One good example was also the defeat of the French at the Battle of Dien Bien Phu in Vietnam (1954).
+This growing anti-colonial sentiment was further fuelled by the larger anti-colonial sentiment that was also happening outside Singapore.
+Winning freedom for colonies in Africa and Asia played a part in instilling hope in the progressive left in Singapore, that independence may come one day.

-Moving into 1948, the outbreak of communist insurrection in the Malayan jungles, saw the declaration of emergency in Singapore.
-The declaration of emergency which was to last for almost a decade, saw heightened security control.
-Singapore was turned into a police state, progressives and anti-colonial activists were rounded up, and political repression suspended all forms of left-wing politics in Singapore (Turnbull, 2009).
-While organized opposition to colonial rule was difficult, nevertheless, the period was plagued with social discontent and stirrings of anti-colonial and nationalistic sentiments in view of the British's plan to consolidate and maintain rule, following the Japanese occupation (Quee, Tan, & Hong, 2011).
+In 1948, the outbreak of communist insurrection in the Malayan jungles saw the declaration of emergency in Singapore.
+The declaration of emergency, which was to last for almost a decade, saw heightened security control.
+Singapore was turned into a police state; progressives and anti-colonial activists were rounded up; and political repression suspended all forms of left-wing politics in Singapore.
+While organised opposition to colonial rule was difficult, the period was nevertheless plagued with social discontent and stirrings of anti-colonial and nationalistic sentiments, in view of the British's plan to consolidate and maintain rule following the Japanese occupation.